balopat/maven-practice/README.md

 multi modular maven assembly plugin and release plugin example
 ==============

-Just sandbox for playing around with maven multi-module project assembly and release.
+This started as a sandbox for playing around with maven multi-module project assembly and release.
 It does contain though a final, currently recommended solution by the Apache Maven guys for projects which require the following:

 * multimodular